 You should perform a job hazard analysis to identify specific tasks or jobs that may put your employees at risk.

-As in any business, management commitment and worker participation are important when developing and maintaining an effective violence prevention program.
-Ensuring that both management and employees are involved in the creation and operation of a workplace violence program and that both participate in regular meetings/training is the key to making it work.
+As in any business, management commitment and worker participation are essential when developing and maintaining an effective violence prevention program.
+Ensuring that both management and employees are involved in creating and operating a workplace violence program and that both participate in regular training is the key to making it work.

-You should perform a job hazard analysis to identify specific tasks or jobs that may put your employees at risk, giving priority to those that require administering medicine and transferring patients or residents.
-Also, conducting employee surveys to assist in identifying potential risks may be helpful.
+You should perform a job hazard analysis to identify specific tasks or jobs that may put your employees at risk, prioritizing those requiring administering medicine and transferring patients or residents.
+Also, conducting employee surveys to identify potential dangers may be helpful.
 Those on the front lines are uniquely equipped to articulate the risks they face and the dangerous behavior they encounter most often.

-Here are some elements that should be part of your workplace violence program:
+Here are 14 elements that should be part of your workplace violence prevention program:

-- Maintain a system of accountability for involving managers, supervisors, and workers.
+- Maintain a system of accountability involving managers, supervisors, and workers.

-- Establish a comprehensive program of medical and psychological counseling and debriefing of workers who have experienced or witnessed assaults and other violence incidents.
+- Establish a comprehensive medical and psychological counseling program and debrief workers who have experienced or witnessed assaults and other violent incidents.

 - Ensure that trauma-informed care is available.

-- Establish policies for reporting, recording and monitoring of any incidents.
+- Establish policies for reporting, recording, and monitoring any incidents.

-- physical barriers (such as enclosures or guards) or door locks
+- physical barriers (such as enclosures or security guards) or door locks

 - metal detectors